-Les is a 2nd year doctoral student.
-Their research looks at performances of black identity and home.
-They are also interested in the relationships between identity, dwelling, and material culture.
-Their research also considers domestic space, trauma and performances of everyday life.
+Les is a 5th year doctoral candidate.
+Their research looks at performances of black identity, trauma, and state sanctioned terror.
+They are also interested in the relationships between identity, dwelling, and pop and material culture.
+Their research also considers domestic spaces and performances of everyday life.
 Les’ scholarship and artistic life as a performer and dramaturg is deeply invested in ethical and responsible cultural production.
-Their dissertation will consider transhistorical questions of diasporic black cultural products and cultural memory alongside what it means to perform in a black body subject to terror and other states of precarity, hypervisibility, and hypersurveillance.
-In their spare time, they enjoy blues/fusion and other social dancing.
+Their dissertation considers transhistorical questions of diasporic black cultural products and traumatic cultural memory alongside what it means to perform in a black body subject to terror and other states of precarity, hypervisibility, and hypersurveillance.
+In their spare time, they enjoy blues dancing.

 M.A. in Theatre Arts, University of Oregon

 B.A. in Theatre, University of North Carolina at Charlotte

 - "Performing the Black Epistle and Transmission of Racial Embodied Knowledge: Marc Bamuthi Joseph’s Word Becomes Flesh.”
 Youth Theatre Journal.
 2017.

 - "'There Are Actual People Dying:' Black Feminist Killjoy Navigates Theory's White Spaces" at the Mid-America Theatre Conference as part of “Theory In/ter/ventions” Roundtable.
 2019.

 - “The Erotic Blues Dancing Body” at The International Federation of Theatre Research World Congress.
 2018.

 - “Definitions for the Defined: Performances of Mediated Terror, Trauma and the Virtual Overflow of “blackpain” at Performance Studies International.
 2017.